 If you are exempt from the visa requirement (for example, a Canadian citizen), you must still follow all of the following rules and procedures at the U.S. Port of Entry.
 Wherever the word “consul” or “visa” is mentioned below, you should substitute the words “Port of Entry Inspector” and “student status.”

 It is very important that you understand the process and rules for obtaining the F-1 Student Visa or status.
 The most common reason students are denied the F-1 visa or not admitted to the U.S. is because they were not prepared.
 Don’t let this happen to you!
 Read the following information very carefully and contact us if you need more information or help.

 KNOW THE RULES

 - Apply for your visa as soon as possible!
-There may be considerable wait time for both the visa interview and visa processing.
-Wait time information for specific embassies and consulates is available at: http://travel.state.gov/visa/temp/wait/wait_4638.html.
+There may be a considerable wait time for both the visa interview and visa processing.
+Wait time information for specific embassies and consulates is available at http://travel.state.gov/visa/temp/wait/wait_4638.html.